r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

       vbs function to replace inside the string the chars [ UI$z -> e ] and [ 0!b -> P]

-      The 1º Replace() function will store the string substitution of [ e ] character into sEr variable declaration, the 2º Replace() function its then used y the Wscript.echo() function to replace the [ P ] chars before executing the de-obfuscated syscall.
+      The 1º Replace() function will store the string substitution of [ e ] character into sEr variable declaration, the 2º Replace() function its then used by the Wscript.echo() function to replace the [ P ] chars before executing the de-obfuscated syscall.

 <br />